Veterinarians say that ear problems are one of the most common reasons why people bring their pets in for a visit.

 Tea tree oil can be dangerous to cats because they lack an important detoxification mechanism known as glucuronidation, which is present in most mammals.
 This means you need to be very cautious when using essential oils with cats, and don’t use anything that contains phenols, or your cat could go into toxic shock.
 In other words, you can poison your pet.

-With those warnings in mind, it should be pointed out that all all animals can be poisoned by many topical and oral medications.
+With these warnings in mind, it should be pointed out that all all animals can be poisoned by many topical and oral medications.
 There’s a fine line between poison and medicine – it’s the amount of the dose that determines whether a substance is helpful or harmful, and that applies to all sorts of products from prescription drugs to herbal remedies.
 Any fat soluble product will build up in an animal’s system, including a human’s.
 This is why you need to be careful with vitamins A, D, E and K.

 Once you have your ear wash …

 Before starting the cleanse, if there is a lot of hair inside the ear, you may need to use a hemostat to pull some of it out.
 Open the tongs and clasp them around a few strands at a time, twirl the hemostat to wrap part of the hairs around its stem, and then perform a quick, decisive yank as if you are yanking out your child’s tooth.
 Hair can sometimes be pulled out with fingers, too.
+Only do this, though, if the hair is serious obstruction.

 Then give your dog or cat a natural treat.